 Gracie has been around for as long as I can remember.
 I believe she actually was owned by Denise when I started riding with her in 2001!
 Denise bought her as a 2 year old, trained her for a while, showed her for a bit, had her daughter show her for a while.
 Then sold her.
 She came back a few years later... and that's when I started riding her & fell in love with the big red girl.

-Gracie is a do-everything horse, and by that I mean do-everything-really-really-well.
+Gracie is a do-everything horse, and by that I mean do-everything-really-well.
 At the state QH shows, she won western pleasure, showmanship, horsemanship, trail, halter, everything!
 But she's also ran sponsor flags with me at rodeos, gone on countless trail rides, worked cows, done gaming events, she's hung out with the goats, cows, and chickens on my family's farm...
 She's a true all-arounder.

 Gracie's been around since before Blondie, Stetson, and Crystal, and the rest of the 100's of horses I've ridden.
-I showed her at quarter horse shows before we ever sold Blondie, I showed her in WAHSET before Crystal... and she's still here after Blondie passed away and Crystal moved to a new home in a new state.
+I showed her at quarter horse shows before we ever sold Blondie, I showed her in WAHSET before Crystal... and she's still here after Blondie passed away and Crystal and Stetson moved to new homes in different states.
 With Gracie I made so many new friends, went on a million adventures, and learned so much about myself.
 I've learned to trust other people taking care of her, whether it's my sister (who does a great job), or a friend who's back in town from college who wants to jump on a horse.
 She may be retired but she's still loved and will have a home with us until she's ready to go in her old age.